005 Trebbia (218 BC)

 The River Trebbia is fordable.

 'Inspired Leadership' force enters in the section as noted, 'Leadership Any Section' the force enters in the section of Carthaginian player's choice.
-Each of Mogo's three units, 1 medium cavalry and the 2 medium warriors, are set onto a baseline hex on the Roman side of the battlefield.
-Mogo may be placed with any of these units.
+Each of Mago's three units, 1 medium cavalry and the 2 medium warriors, are set onto a baseline hex on the Roman side of the battlefield.
+Mago may be placed with any of these units.
 This set on counts

 as the first hex of movement for a unit this turn.
 Should these units have to retreat, they must retreat toward the Carthaginian side of the battlefield.